marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

-confidence_interval Estimate a robust confidence interval using the t-distribution extract_column      Extract data from tabular-like text files (txt, csv or xlsx) Saltykov            Estimate the actual grain size distribution via the Saltykov method
+confidence_interval Estimate a robust confidence interval using the t-distribution extract_column      Extract data from tabular-like text files (txt, csv or xlsx) Saltykov            Estimate the actual grain size distribution via the Saltykov method test_lognorm        Test the lognormality of the distribution using a q-q plot
 ==================  ==================================================================

 You can get more information about the methods in the following ways: